tocco/tocco-client/packages/core/app-extensions/README.md

 Remote event action are primarily dispatched by actions after execution.
 This util provides the action creator and action definition.

+## reports

+Helper module to load reports.

 ## rest

+REST Api abstraction and helpers

-TOCCO REST Api abstraction.
-Helps compose url, set headers, order params with proper error handling.
+- helps compose url, set headers, order params with proper error handling
+- caching logic for entity form models and display expressions
+- error handling
+- data transformation

 ## selection

 Helpers and proptypes for list selection.

-# templateValues
+## templateValues

 Can be used to display a select box of templates, that overwrite values in a form or through custom handlers on selecting one of them.